 We use state-of-the-art computer models to study these processes and phenomena, utilising millions of hours of computer time each year.
 These phenomena have important societal impacts and our research is focused on improving our understanding of their underlying dynamics, which will lead to better models of weather and climate.

-Most recent results and publications include the first detailed study of the meteorology of the Black Saturday bushfires, extremely high-resolution simulations of turbulence caused by thunderstorms, and an investigation of the impact of the Madden-Julian Oscillation on the diurnal cycle of tropical rainfall.
+Some recent results and publications include the roles of cold pools in the convective organization, studies of the meteorology of the Black Saturday bushfires, extremely high-resolution simulations of turbulence caused by thunderstorms, and an investigation of the impact of the Madden-Julian Oscillation on the diurnal cycle of tropical rainfall.

-Researchers in this area are also affiliated with the ARC Centre of Excellence for Climate System Science, primarily contributing to the Tropical Convection Research Program.
+Researchers in this area are also affiliated with the ARC Centre of Excellence for Climate Extremes.

 Zovko-Rajak, D., T. P. Lane, R. D. Sharman, and S. B. Trier, 2019: The Role of Gravity Wave Breaking in a Case of Upper-Level Near-Cloud Turbulence.
 Mon.
 Wea.
 Rev., 147, 4567 4588, https://doi.org/10.1175/MWR-D-18-0445.1.

 Toivanen, J., Engel, C. B., Reeder, M. J., Lane, T. P., Davies, L., Webster, S., et al. (2019).
 Coupled atmosphere‐fire simulations of the Black Saturday Kilmore East wildfires with the Unified Model.
 Journal of Advances in Modeling Earth Systems, 11, 210– 230. https://doi.org/10.1029/2017MS001245